LittleBlue418/Milestone2/README.md

 ### Features Left to Implement
 * I would like to add the ability for the player to create an account, save games and return to them later on.
 * I would like to build in music for the game to help immerse the player more fully in the world of the story.
-* I would have loved to build in character creation, custom names etc. This would ahve been part of creating an account.
+* I would like to build in character creation, custom names etc. This would be part of creating an account.
 * One idea that was discussed but dropped due to time constraints was the idea of having a character chreation screen where you could choose clothing and hair colour for your character.
 Although this would have been part of the player account it was primarilly dropped as we would not have had enough time to draw the character assets.
+It is unsure whether or not this feature will ever be implimented.

 ***
 ## Technologies Used